 Construction of the proposed project may require a National Pollutant Discharge Elimination System/ State Disposal System Construction Stormwater (CSW) General Permit issued by the MPCA.
 The CSW permit requires the preparation of a stormwater pollution prevention plan that explains how stormwater will be controlled within the project area during construction.
-This permit will likely only be needed if material is disposed of on-site at Bassett Creek Park Pond.
+This permit is required if the project will disturb 1 acre or more of soil; a permit will likely be needed only if material is disposed of at Bassett Creek Park Pond.